ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 MEMBER=copybook
     Member name of the input copybook in the COPYLIB library STYLE=APOST|QUOTE
-STYLEpecifies whether the copybook uses single or double quotation marks to delimit strings.
-APOST (single quotation marks) is the default
+    STYLE specifies whether the copybook uses single or double quotation marks to delimit strings.
+APOST (single quotation marks) is the default.
 PREFIX='prefix'
     (optional) If specified, the prefix will be removed from the field names in the copybook CASE=LOWER|UPPER